Code-Institute-Submissions/User-Centric-MileStone-Project-5/README.md

 ## Deployment

-The code consist of HTML and CSS using animation and transform set.
-This code is just a simple web page and does not contain any executable file.
+The code consist of static website developed using HTML, CSS and Bootstrap.
+This code does not contain any executable file.
+The website is hosted using Github pages.
+This can be located via:
+    1. Settings tab on the repository page
+    2. Github pages
+    3. Under Github pages select source and choose master branch.
+This will then use the mastr branch for the Github pages

 ## Credits